 You'll find real ales and bar food at the Prospect.
 The beauty of this pub is that you can sit outside on the wooden balcony, sip your beer and watch the boats sail past on the River Thames just below.
 An absolute delight on a balmy summer evening.

 I've had a few very special nights out at the Prospect.
 If you stay long enough, especially on weekend evenings, you'll no doubt strike up a conversation with a local or two, or vice versa, and there's nothing quite so timeless as a 'chinwag' with a proper Londoner.
-You might even bump into a genuine Cockney (a Londoner born within the sound of Bow Bells - see my hub to understand more)
+You might even bump into a genuine Cockney (a Londoner born within the sound of Bow Bells; see my article to understand more)

 Keep a watch out for the hangman.
 His gallows are set up for Captain Kidd and the noose is ready!